bhanumu/spring-sample/README.md

 # spring-sample
-This is a sample project for spring boot
+This is a sample project for spring boot.
+And added some test data.